daleysoftware/java-emotion-recognizer/README.md

 Java Emotion Recognition
 ---

 JEmotionRec is an application that takes an image of a person's face as input and outputs the emotion that they are expressing given a set of training data.
-JEmotionRec was originally developed as a project at the University of Waterloo and has since been migrated here and transformed into a more general purpose tool.

-JEmotionRec is authored and maintained by Matt Pillar <mpillar@uwaterloo.ca>
+This project was originally developed as a project at the University of Waterloo and has since been migrated here and transformed into a more general purpose tool.

-Enjoy the project!
+Author: Matt Pillar <mpillar@uwaterloo.ca>